 Did You Know?
 Almost all Kaiser plans come with prescription drug coverage, which means that you won’t have to spend more on a stand-alone Part D plan.

-Like most Medicare Advantage providers, Kaiser offers these benefits only with certain plans.
+Like most Medicare Advantage companies, Kaiser offers these benefits only with certain plans.
 You will need to review the plans available in your area to see which benefits they offer.
 You can either apply online through Kaiser’s website or reach out to a Kaiser agent by phone.

-Whether or not your plan has a premium, you will still have to pay your Part B premium, which (as of 2022) averages about $170.10 per month.
+Whether or not your plan has a premium, you will still have to pay your Part B premium, which (as of 2023) averages about $164.90 per month.
 The following factors can also affect the overall cost of your insurance and healthcare:

-As of 2022, you can get Kaiser Permanente Part C coverage only if you live in one of the following locations: California, Colorado, Georgia, Hawaii, Maryland, Oregon, Virginia, Washington state, or the District of Columbia.
+As of 2023, you can get Kaiser Permanente Part C coverage only if you live in one of the following locations: California, Colorado, Georgia, Hawaii, Maryland, Oregon, Virginia, Washington state, or the District of Columbia.
 While Kaiser will likely expand its coverage area in the future, the vast majority of American older adults cannot access Kaiser Part C at this time.

 Even if you live in a location that offers Kaiser Medicare Advantage plans, it’s important to do your research before purchasing a plan.
-Fortunately, various agencies specialize in analyzing the quality of Medicare Advantage providers and their services.
+Fortunately, various agencies specialize in analyzing the quality of Medicare Advantage carriers and their services.
 Here are a few of the most reputable reviews and ratings of Kaiser Permanente and its Part C offerings: